lmorg/bronzedagger/README.md

 This is still very much beta and under active development.
 But most of the basic features I want are already implemented.

-Logging on bronzedagger can also be imported into firesword (https://github.com/lmorg/firesword) for analytics.
+Logging on bronzedagger can also be imported into [Firesword](https://github.com/lmorg/firesword) for analytics.

 ### How to compile: